As an employer, you want to attract and retain high-potential employees.

 - You set the coverage limits for each class of employees (for instance, $6,000 for senior managers, $5,000 for managers, and $3,000 for other employees).

-- You deposit the agreed amount into the WSA either at one go or in installments.
+- You deposit the agreed amount into the WSA in one go or in installments.

-- Employees pay for expenses out-of-pocket and then file a claim with the WSA provider.
+- Employees pay out-of-pocket expenses and then file a claim with the WSA provider.

-- The provider reviews the claim and, if the expense is eligible, approves it.
-The employee receives 100% reimbursement for the eligible expense, up to their WSA’s limit.
+- The provider reviews the claim and approves it if the expense is eligible.
+The employee receives 100% reimbursement for the eligible expense up to their WSA’s limit.

 - An employee does not have to spend the entire WSA allowance.
 Generally, any unused amount is usually carried forward for one plan year, after which it is returned to the employer.